Last Updated: January 9, 2022

 The way the servers are labeled and organized could be better.
 Scrolling through a list of identical servers that are all named just “N” (as in Netflix) is a confusing ordeal.

-Nine Proprietary Protocols
+Eleven Proprietary Protocols

 Here’s the deal: